-Daing na Bangus (Fried Milkfish)
+Daing na Bangus (Marinated and Fried Milkfish)

 Prep Time